310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-uunini!? kaoru! please do not pinch my cheeks~!
+unini!? kaoru! please [do not] pinch my cheeks~!

-uuu… how cruel, i thought you were a kind boy. please do not hurt me, i can feel pain too.
+uuu… how cruel, i thought kaoru was a [kind boy]. please do not [hurt] me, i can feel [pain], too.

-ah! there is a theory that fish do not feel pain…
+ah! there is a [theory] that fish do not feel [pain]…

-it is said that if you cut a fish properly, it will continue to swim just with its bones.
+it is [said] that if you [cut] a fish properly, it will continue to [swim] just with its [bones].

-i wonder if that is true?
+i wonder if that is [true]?

-i have never seen a fish like that before…
+i have never seen a [fish] like that before…

-if they were only bones, then they would not have meat or fins, so they should not be able to swim… right?
+actually, if they were only [bones], then they would not have [meat] or [fins], so they should not be able to swim… right?
 {% endbubble %}

 {% bubble Kaoru %}
 Kanata-kun.
-I think you’re just trying really hard to avoid the subject, but if you’re actually being *this* thickheaded, then even my gentle side will snap a nerve…
+I think you’re just trying really hard to avoid the subject, but if you’re actually being *this* thickheaded, then even my chill side will snap a nerve…

 Seriously, we were all worried for you.